 Proper management of the timeline for response preparation is another important element.
-It is advisable for applicants to confirm the deadline of response, set a reasonable timeline and appropriately manage prompt response preparation.
+Applicants need to confirm the deadline of response, set a reasonable timeline and appropriately manage prompt response preparation.

 Preparation of response package needs to be conducted following the procedures and instructions described in section 3 MANAGEMENT OF SUBMISSION.